atsushieno/aap-core/docs/design/GUI.md

 The web UI zip archive must be provided as `content://${applicationId}.aap_zip_provider/org.androidaudioplugin.ui.web/web-ui.zip` (fixed so far).
 The web content should be served by each plugin service, per request by client with `pluginId` in the future.

 Since it is communication between the host and the plugin, the API will have to be stable.
-But it should only affect GUI instantiation and interoperability so it's somewhat less important than AudioPluginService AIDL compatibility.
+But it only affects UI management such as GUI instantiation, and the rest part is not about host-plugin interoperability, so it's somewhat less important than AudioPluginService AIDL compatibility.

 ### Scripting interface for plugin